 Questions we might ask include:

 Do you know who made it and when?
 Can you document the family history?
 Do you have strong memories connected to this quilt?

-What are you plans for it? will it be used gently on the foot of the guest bed or by a new generation to snuggle under every night?
+What are you plans for it in the future? will it be used gently on the foot of the guest bed or by a new generation to snuggle under every night?